MS-CSE-GCR/ethereumsupplychain/readme.md

 ![](media/ac901fc535e3587f6ef9503a2aecba4d.png)

-1. Execute ¡§truffle version¡¨ command to check truffle version.
+1. Execute **truffle version** command to check truffle version.
 In general, you should have latest truffle installed. (as of when the document was created, latest version is v4.0.0).